 7.12.
-If any additional clarification is needed for the remainder of a request, the school will ensure there is no delay in asking for further information.
+If any additional clarification is needed for the remainder of a request, the Trust/School will ensure there is no delay in asking for further information.

 7.13.
-If an applicant decides not to follow the school’s advice and assistance and fails to provide clarification, the school is under no obligation to contact the applicant again.
+If an applicant decides not to follow the Trust/School’s advice and assistance and fails to provide clarification, the Trust/School is under no obligation to contact the applicant again.

 7.14.
-If the school is under any doubt that the applicant did not receive the advice and assistance, the school will re-issue it.
+If the Trust/School is under any doubt that the applicant did not receive the advice and assistance, the Trust/School will re-issue it.

 7.15.
-The school is not required to provide assistance where an applicant’s request is vexatious or repeated, as defined under section 14 of the Freedom of Information Act 2000.
+The Trust/School is not required to provide assistance where an applicant’s request is vexatious or repeated, as defined under section 14 of the Freedom of Information Act 2000.

 7.16.
-The school is also not required to provide information where the cost of complying with a request exceeds the limit outlined in the Freedom of Information Act 2000.
-In such cases, the school will consider whether any information can be provided free of charge if the applicant refuses to pay the fee.
+The Trust/School is also not required to provide information where the cost of complying with a request exceeds the limit outlined in the Freedom of Information Act 2000.
+In such cases, the Trust/School will consider whether any information can be provided free of charge if the applicant refuses to pay the fee.

 7.17.
 A record will be kept by the School Administrator in the school office of all the advice and assistance provided.

 8.1.
-The school will meet its duty to adopt and maintain a publication scheme which specifies the information which it will publish on the school website, and whether the information will be available free of charge or on payment.
+The Trust/School will meet its duty to adopt and maintain a publication scheme which specifies the information which it will publish on the Trust/School website, and whether the information will be available free of charge or on payment.

 8.2.
 The publication scheme will be reviewed and, where necessary, updated on an annual basis.

 9.1.
-This policy will be received on an annual basis, or in light of any changes to relevant legislation, by the Headteacher.
+This policy will be received on an annual basis, or in light of any changes to relevant legislation, by the Trust Directors.